-Airline Dashboards and especially their design is a complex endeavour.
+Airline Dashboards and especially their design is a complex endeavor.

 Thankfully, many airline KPI dashboard solutions —as for example the A:Wall— usually offer the possibility, to tailor and customize the visualization.

 Choosing required KPIs, picking the most appealing visualization forms (widgets) and combining everything in several workspaces.

 The possibilities are limitless — so is the source for mistakes.

 However, there are best practices to configure an airline operations dashboard that – with each individual workspace – conveys information exactly to the point.